Make your brand a standout –

 - Your mailing list provider – optin sequences and automations.

-If you want a strong brand, you need to be clear!
-You need to beam your light like a lighthouse.
+If you want a strong brand, you need to be clear, and to beam your light like a lighthouse.

 And you need to love it.